playcanvas/blog/_posts/2012-08-08-a-multiplayer-3rd-person-shooter-in-html5.markdown

 - PointerLock API to hide the mouse cursor;
 - Fullscreen API to give you an immersive experience;

-D.E.M.O. was built on top of the [PlayCanvas Engine](/technology), which provides graphics, audio, input handling, etc. The game itself is a few thousand lines of javascript, the [source code](http://bitbucket.org/playcanvas/scifi) is available if you want to take a closer look.
+D.E.M.O. was built on top of the [PlayCanvas Engine](https://github.com/playcanvas/engine), which provides graphics, audio, input handling, etc. The game itself is a few thousand lines of JavaScript, the [source code](http://bitbucket.org/playcanvas/scifi) is available if you want to take a closer look.
 We also wrote a simple server which runs a WebSocket server powered by [NodeJS](https://nodejs.org/) to set up games and redirect messages to connected clients.
 The [source code](http://bitbucket.org/playcanvas/scifi-server) for this is available too.

 ## How was it built?